A major new feature that came baked into the watchOS 3 update for Apple Watches was Emergency SOS.

 Honestly, when I first heard of this feature, it sounded like Apple’s version of Life Alert.
 And that’s no joke, because when something happens to you, and your phone is out of reach, your Apple Watch is almost always going to be strapped to your wrist and could save your life.

-With this feature in watchOS 3, it’s clear Apple is working hard to make its customers feel safer and help emergency services to do their jobs more efficiently.
+With this feature on Apple Watch, it’s clear Apple is working hard to make its customers feel safer and help emergency services to do their jobs more efficiently.

 Are you happy that you can now use your Apple Watch to quickly get in touch with emergency services?
 Share in the comments below!